natix-x/JSON-data-verifying/README.md

 ### General info
 The aim of this task is to write a method verifying the input JSON data.
 Input data format is defined as AWS::IAM::Role Policy - definition and example [(AWS IAM Role JSON definition and example)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-role-policy.html).
 Method returns logical false if an input JSON Resource field contains a single asterisk and true in any other case.
-### Requirements and used libraries
-python 3.11+, json, pytest
 ### Project structure
 ```
 ├── JSON_data